juanpoch/PortSwigger_Academy/Access_Control/13_Referer-based_access_control.md

 ### Observations
 The server's access control mechanism relies on the presence of the `Referer` header, which is a weak and bypassable security measure.
 Manipulating this header allows unauthorized users to circumvent restrictions and perform privileged actions, such as role upgrades.

----
-Let me know if this summary needs any adjustments or further details.